TerakomariGandesblood/awesome/README.md

 *   [rui314/mold](https://github.com/rui314/mold) - mold: A Modern Linker 🦠
 *   [rizinorg/cutter](https://github.com/rizinorg/cutter) - Free and Open Source Reverse Engineering Platform powered by rizin
 *   [aria2/aria2](https://github.com/aria2/aria2) - aria2 is a lightweight multi-protocol & multi-source, cross platform download utility operated in command-line.
 It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.
-*   [CodingGay/BlackDex](https://github.com/CodingGay/BlackDex) - BlackDex is an Android unpack(dexdump) tool, it supports Android 5.0~12 and need not rely to any environment.
-BlackDex can run on any Android mobile phone or emulator, you can unpack APK File in several seconds.

 ## Go